Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/README.md

 The available samples are:

 - [Hello world](./samples/Sample01_HelloWorld.cs)
-  An introduction to Event Hubs, illustrating how to connect and query the service.
+  An introduction to Event Hubs, illustrating how to create a client and explore an Event Hub.

-- [Create an Event Hub client with custom options](./samples/Sample02_ClientWithCustomOptions.cs) An introduction to Event Hubs, exploring additional options for creating an Event Hub client.
+- [Create an Event Hub client with custom options](./samples/Sample02_ClientWithCustomOptions.cs) An introduction to Event Hubs, exploring additional options for creating the different Event Hub clients.

-- [Publish an event to an Event Hub](./samples/Sample03_PublishAnEvent.cs) An introduction to publishing events, using a simple Event Hub producer.
+- [Publish an event to an Event Hub](./samples/Sample03_PublishAnEvent.cs) An introduction to publishing events, using a simple Event Hub producer client.

 - [Publish events using a partition key](./samples/Sample04_PublishEventsWithPartitionKey.cs) An introduction to publishing events, using a partition key to group them together.